Avex Group Human Rights Policy

 5. Remedial Measures

 The Avex Group does not tolerate or overlook human rights violations in the course of its business activities.
-If it becomes evident that the Group’s business activities have caused negative impacts on human rights, the Group will take appropriate remedial measures, including working with suppliers, contractors, distributors, and other relevant parties.
+If it becomes evident that the Group’s business activities have caused adverse impacts on human rights, the Group will take appropriate remedial measures, including working with suppliers, contractors, distributors, and other relevant parties.

 6. Training and Awareness-Raising